PrinceOfBorgo/travel-rs/README.md

     If you are already running the bot and want to ensure you have the absolute latest version of the `ghcr.io/princeofborgo/travel-rs:latest` image, use the following commands:

     ```bash
-    docker-compose pull travel-rs # Pulls the latest image for the 'travel-rs' service
+    docker compose pull travel-rs # Pulls the latest image for the 'travel-rs' service
-    docker-compose up -d          # Recreates the container using the newly pulled image
+    docker compose up -d          # Recreates the container using the newly pulled image
     ```
-    The `docker-compose pull` command explicitly downloads the freshest image from the registry.
-Then, `docker-compose up -d` will detect that the image has changed and recreate the `travel-rs` container with the new image, while preserving your data volumes.
+    The `docker compose pull` command explicitly downloads the freshest image from the registry.
+Then, `docker compose up -d` will detect that the image has changed and recreate the `travel-rs` container with the new image, while preserving your data volumes.

 5.  **Stop the container:**
     To stop and remove the container, run:

     ```bash
-    docker-compose down
+    docker compose down
     ```

 6.  **View logs:**
     To view the logs of the running container:

     ```bash
-    docker-compose logs -f travel-rs
+    docker compose logs -f travel-rs
     ```

 ### Running from GitHub Container Registry (Manual Docker Commands)